apple/coremltools/docs/index.rst

 .. _about:

 Core ML is an Apple framework that allows developers to easily integrate machine learning (ML) models into apps.
-Core ML is availiable on iOS, watchOS, macOS, and tvOS.
+Core ML is available on iOS, watchOS, macOS, and tvOS.
 Core ML introduces a public file format (.mlmodel) for a broad set of ML methods including deep neural networks (convolutional and recurrent), tree ensembles (boosted trees, random forest, decision trees), and generalized